Wang Qingxian

-Wang Qingxian (王清宪; born July 1963) is a Chinese politician and the current governor of Anhui.
+Wang Qingxian (王清宪; born July 1963) is a Chinese politician who served as the Governor of Anhui from 2021 to 2026.
 He entered the workforce in July 1983, and joined the Chinese Communist Party in August 1986.

 He was a delegate to the 12th National People's Congress.
 He is a delegate to the 13th National People's Congress.

 Early life and education

 Wang was born in Yongnian County, Hebei, in July 1963.
 After the resumption of college entrance examination, he was admitted to Nankai University in September 1979, where he majored in philosophy.
 After graduating in July 1983, he was dispatched to Heilongjiang Daily as an assistant reporter.
 In September 1987, he entered the Graduate School of Chinese Academy of Social Sciences, where he obtained a Master of Laws degree.
 In July 1990, he joined the People's Daily Economic Department as an editor and senior reporter.
 He served as deputy editor in chief in May 1996, and three years later promoted to the editor in chief position.
 During this period, he earned his doctor's degree in economic from the Graduate School of Chinese Academy of Social Sciences in July 2003.